• Skip to primary navigation

 to read 120 books.

-The goals were ambitious, I knew, but as I constantly preach in The Finishers, high-achievers and high performers have one thing in common: They always set goals that they know they’ll never really hit.
-It pushes them beyond their capabilities and even when they don’t quite hit the target, they’ve achieved more than they would have otherwise.
+The goals were ambitious, I knew, but as I constantly preach on The Wordling, high-achievers and top performers have one thing in common: They always set goals they know they’ll never really hit.
+It pushes them beyond their capabilities and even when they don’t hit the target, they’ve achieved more than they would have otherwise.

 To understand more about this, read Set a target so high that even if you fail, you’ve succeeded.